-The U.S. Department of the Treasury issues checks authorized by federal agencies for payment of benefits or, in the case of the Internal Revenue Service, tax refunds.
-Treasury checks expire one year after the date of issue.
-Banks will not accept the expired check for cashing or deposit.
+The U.S. Department of the Treasury issues checks authorized by federal agencies for payment of benefits or, in the case of the Internal Revenue Service, tax refunds and stimulus checks.
+If you go a long time without cashing your Treasury check, you'll find that banks will not accept the expired check for cashing or deposit.

-Letter of Explanation
+Write a Letter of Explanation

-Write a short letter to the IRS that includes the statement "Return of expired check because . . . " and explain that you are returning the check because it has expired.
+If your expired IRS refund check or expired stimulus check is more than a year old, you'll need to write a short letter to the IRS that includes the statement "Return of expired check because . . . " and explain that you are returning the check because it has expired.
 Note the check number and issue date in your letter.

-Void the Check
+Void the Expired Check

-IRS Mailing Address
+Send to IRS Mailing Address

 Look on the front of the Treasury check to find the name of the city that determines the appropriate IRS mailing address.
 The name of a city, or its abbreviation, should be printed at the bottom of the check in front of the words, "TAX REFUND."
 If the Treasury check is for a purpose other than tax refund, note that in your letter.